risingwavelabs/risingwave-docs-legacy/cloud/organization-overview.md

 In an organization, you can:

-- Share clusters, databases (and their tables, sources, sinks, and views), VPC connection, and other resources with all users.
+- Share clusters, databases (and their tables, sources, sinks, and views), VPC connections, and other resources with all users.

 - Allow users to manage the resources.